timidri/clubviz/reqs.md

 In the city, there are C clubs, mathematically represented by sets.
 C is a parameter.

 The experiment considers a turn (time tick) based system.
-In each time tick, each person makes one decision:

-- Either attempts to join clubs (with probability 1/C for each club)
-- Or attempts to leave clubs they are currently member of

-This means that in a single turn, a person can:

-- Join multiple clubs (if they chose to attempt joining)
-- Leave multiple clubs (if they chose to attempt leaving) But they cannot both join and leave clubs in the same turn.

-## Joining a club
+In each turn, the following happens:

+- For each club c:
+  - for every person in the global population:
-A person can join every club with a probability 1/C. So if there are 3 clubs, a person has a 1/3 chance to join any of them.
-This means that a person can join multiple clubs in one turn.
+    - joining: if the person is not member of c, they join with probability 1/C. This means that a person can join multiple clubs in one turn.

-## Leaving a club
+    - leaving: for every member of c who did not just join in this turn:

-Every member of the club can leave the club they are member of with the probability L, given by the function l.
+      - c leaves with probability L, given by the function l.
 Function l is a parameter, taking the person p and the club c.
         Initially, l is given as

         l(p, c) = 1 - count(c, t(p) / count(c))

         whereby:

       - count (a, b) gives the count of trait b in club a.
       - count(a) gives the count of all members of club a.
       - t(p) gives the trait of person p.

-This means that the person has a greater chance to leave a club if their trait is a stronger minority.
+  This means that the person has a greater chance to leave a club if the opposite trait is a stronger majority.

 ## Visualization